Lurchfresser/modal-try/bugs.md

 ## Bugs

 1. borders of Reviewcard not resettet at `Startmodal()`,maybe extra border color, for active Reviewcards? --> better Feedback, while User is waiting for `startModal`
-2. Add destroys `isModalVisible` calculation
+2. dead key for going one level up still inputs ^
-3. dead key for going one level up still inputs ^
+3. Modal appears sometimes only after reload of the page
-4. Modal appears sometimes only after reload of the page
+4. Username is sometimes wrong or undefined